 The name referring to God in Chapter 1 is a generic Hebrew term for Deity (Elohim).
-The name referring to Him beginning here in Verse 4 is a personal name for God (Jehovah) and is translated in the King James Version as, “LORD” (all capitals).
+The name referring to Him beginning here in Verse 4 is a personal name for God (Jehovah) and is written in many versions of the Bible as, “LORD” (all capitals).
 This name was regarded as so sacred among the Jews that they would substitute the Hebrew word for “Lord” (Adonai) when they spoke it, lest they should be guilty of blasphemy for inadvertently failing to properly reverence the most precious name of God Almighty.
 God commanded that His name must not be taken in vain (Exodus 20:7), so they avoided speaking His name entirely to prevent the chance of such an infraction.

 This same pattern is repeated again and again throughout the Bible.
 A general overview will be given, followed by a more detailed examination of a certain portion.
 The Word of God begins by considering the entire Universe and then “zooms in”: first on the Earth, where man will dwell, then on the land, where man will walk, then on the Garden of Eden; the specific “address”, so to speak, of the very first man and woman.
 After the Flood, the focus will first be on the entire world as the description is given in Genesis 10 of the branching out of the descendants of Noah throughout the Earth.
 Then, the Bible will begin to “zoom in” again by focusing on a specific nation, then a specific tribe within that nation, then a specific family, until we ultimately find the pinpoint of the Word of God firmly fixed on a stable in Bethlehem, more than 2,000 years ago.